TencentAILabHealthcare/scPROTEIN/docs/documentation.md

 ## Setup

-Users can either employ the source code provided in the repository, or directly download the scPROTEIN package using pip:
+Users can directly download the scPROTEIN package using pip:

 ```
 pip install scprotein
 ```

-If for some reason this doesn't work on your device, you can also install scPROTEIN with the [*.whl* file](./docs/scprotein-0.1.1-py3-none-any.whl)
+If for some reason this doesn't work on your device, you can also install scPROTEIN with the provided [*.whl* file](scprotein-0.1.1-py3-none-any.whl).

 ```
 pip install docs/scprotein-0.1.1-py3-none-any.whl